 The condition that the workshop is developed in collaboration with a NAEC team member and submitted by this NAEC team member is strict.
 Applications submitted by others will not be considered.
-If you are a teacher interested in running such a workshop, please contact a NAEC in your country or territory to see if they wish to collaborate.
+If you are a teacher interested in running such a workshop, please contact a NAEC in your country to see if they wish to collaborate: https://www.astro4edu.org/naec-network/.
 The OAE currently has NAECs in over 100 countries worldwide.

-The focus of the OAE is on teaching and learning at the school level (not university) and it is not outreach.
-Please see our sister offices the Office of Astronomy for Outreach (OAO) and Office of Astronomy for Development (OAD) for support in other astronomy activities beyond the local school system.
+Please note that the focus of the OAE is on teaching and learning at the school level (not university) and it is not outreach.
+Please see our sister offices OAO (Office of Astronomy for Outreach, https://www.iau.org/public/oao/) and OAD (Office of Astronomy for Development, https://www.astro4dev.org/) for support in other astronomy activities beyond the local school system.

-The application deadline: 1 June 2022.
-We will notify you of the outcome by 1 July 2022.
+The application deadline: is 1 May 2023.
+We will notify you of the outcome by 1 June 2023.
 You can find the application form at the bottom of this page.

 All information and eligibility criteria as well as rules are listed in this text and the FAQ below.
-The FAQ also contains advice on how to fill the application form, please read it thoroughly.
-Don’t hesitate to contact us at ttp22atastro4edu.org if you have any questions.
+The FAQ also contains advice on how to fill out the application form, please read it thoroughly.
+Don’t hesitate to contact us at ttpatastro4edu.org if you have any questions.

 - Who can apply?